SteveLauC/extattr/README.md

 and want to use the arguments `position` and `options`, then `extattr` probably is a good choice:)

+#### Minimum Supported Rust Version (MSRV)
+`extattr` is supported on Rust 1.56.1 and higher.
+The MSRV will not be changed without bumping the major version.

 #### Contributing

 Contributions of all forms are welcome, feel free to file an issue or make a pull request!